oddbird/oddsite/content/2017/1/5/git-rebase.rst

 Since branches can wholly change what commits they consist of, this is both necessary and useful.

-Then, Bao can force-push that back up to GitHub (because only Bao writes to that branch, this is safe), Robin can merge it in, and then the whole thing can be merged back into ``master``:
+Bao can force-push that back up to GitHub (because only Bao writes to that branch, this is safe), Robin can merge it in, and then the whole thing can be merged back into ``master``:

 .. image:: /static/images/blog/2017/git-rebase/fig_04.png
     :align: center

-Note: if anyone has merge conflicts at any point in here, they have to resolve them, and those rebased commits (with the prime marks) can differ from their original renditions by whatever it takes to resolve that merge conflict.
+Note: if anyone has merge conflicts at any point, they have to resolve them, and those rebased commits (with the prime marks) can differ from their original renditions by whatever it takes to resolve that merge conflict.